-90 credit hours fulfilling the program requirements as specified below A minimum grade point average of 2.0 ("C") in the courses presented for the major A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 90 credit hours Residency Requirements:
+- 120 credit hours fulfilling the program requirements as specified below - A minimum grade point average of 2.0 ("C") in the courses presented for the major - A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 120 credit hours

-30 credit hours within the degree, including 30 credit hours of the last 42 in the degree program 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements 18 credit hours of the major requirements Core Curriculum Requirements:
+- 60 credit hours within the degree, including 30 credit hours of the last 42 in the degree program - 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements - 30 credit hours of the major requirements

-Biblical and Theological Studies-18 credit hours as follows: BTS-1110 Biblical Literature and Themes OR BTS-1120 Encountering the Bible One of the following:

-BTS-2000 Introduction to Christianity

-BTS-2550 History of Christianity

-BTS-2720 Third World Theology

-BTS-2750 Introduction to Christian Ethics

-Twelve credit hours of electives in Biblical and Theological Studies

-Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above

-Humanities-6 credit hours

-Social Science-6 credit hours

-Science-6 credit hours

-Practicum-6 credit hours
+Biblical and Theological Studies-18 credit hours as follows: BTS-1110 Biblical Literature and Themes OR BTS-1120 Encountering the Bible One of the following: BTS-2000 Introduction to Christianity BTS-2550 History of Christianity BTS-2720 Third World Theology BTS-2750 Introduction to Christian Ethics Twelve credit hours of electives in Biblical and Theological Studies Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above Humanities-6 credit hours Social Science-6 credit hours Science-6 credit hours Practicum-6 credit hours Anabaptist studies requirement-either include one of

-Anabaptist studies requirement-either include one of BTS-2540, BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement
+BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement

 Academic writing requirement

-Major Requirements:

-A minimum of 30 credit hours
+A minimum of 9 credit hours at the 3000-level or higher

-PSYC-1010 Introduction to Psychology I - Foundations

-PSYC-1020 Introduction to Psychology II - Individuals and Interactions
+- PSYC-1010 Introduction to Psychology I Foundations PSYC-1020 Introduction to Psychology II - Individuals and - Interactions areas:

-PSYC-2030 Research Design in Psychology

-PSYC-2040 Research Analysis in Psychology
+PSYC-2030 Research Design in Psychology PSYC-2040 Research Analysis in Psychology

-Area courses - 3 credit hours from four of the following areas:
+Area courses - 3 credit hours from four of the following

-Cognitive processes
+- Cognitive processes

-Social processes
+- Social processes

-Development

-Physiological processes
+- Development Physiological processes

-Learning
+- Learning

-Assessment and treatment
+- Assessment and treatment

-Psychology electives-6 credit hours
+- Psychology electives-24 credit hours

-General electives:

 - 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
 A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
-This program requires a minimum of forty-two hours at the 2000-level or above.
+This program requires a minimum of seventy-two hours at the 2000-level or above.
 Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
-This program may include a maximum of nine credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of nine credit hours of practicum. - 4.
-The course distribution must include at least six credit hours of course work in a minimum of three subject fields.
+This program may include a maximum of twelve credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of nine credit hours of practicum. - 4.
+The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
 A maximum of three credit hours of practical skills courses may be used toward a subject field.
 The remaining three credit hours must be drawn from other courses within the subject field. - 5.
 The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
 The student has the option of declaring a second minor. - 6.
 A student must earn a minimum grade of "C" in PSYC-1010 and PSYC-1020 to declare a major in this field.
-Additional notes regarding the major:

-- Normally students will take PSYC-2030 and PSYC-2040 during the second year of the program. - Students must consult with the program advisor in psychology when choosing courses to fulfill the requirement for area courses. - 3.
-Students are encouraged to select courses in biology (anatomy or physiology), mathematics, or computer science to meet the science requirement of the B.A.
+- 1. Normally students will take PSYC-2030 and PSYC-2040 during the second year of the program. - 2.
+Students must consult with the program advisor in psychology when choosing courses to fulfill the requirements for area courses. - 3.
+Students are encouraged to select courses in biology (anatomy or physiology), mathematics, or computer science to meet the science requirement of the B.A. - 4.
+Students are encouraged to complete six credit hours of social sciences in addition to the courses in this major.